aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/patternfill/_index.md

 ### getForeTransparency() {#getForeTransparency--}

+<b>@deprecated.</b> Please use the 'foreTransparency' property instead.
 Gets or sets the transparency of foreground color.

 ```javascript
 getForeTransparency() : number;